 Importance

-Dolomite is important for steel, glass and chemical industries.
+Dolomite is important to the steel, glass, and chemical industries.

 Main Areas